Triumph (koala)

 Triumph is a name that was given to a koala who was born without a posterior limb and was rescued in 2017 by a veterinary nurse Marley Christian in northern New South Wales, Australia.
 Triumph is known to be the first koala to receive a limb prosthesis in the world.
+The prosthetic leg was created by Jon Doulman and the koala now uses the prosthetic to climb and groom himself.